Fractional CTO for startups: £2k-£5k per month

 Is a fractional CTO worth it for an early-stage startup?

-How does a fractional CTO compare to hiring a full-time CTO?
+How is a fractional CTO different from a full-time CTO for a startup?

 Related implementation paths